8 min read

 This tries to exploit the file parameter to move up in the directory hierarchy (using `../`) aiming to access the Unix/Linux system's password file (`/etc/passwd`), which contains user account information.

-The screenshot below show how such an attack has been reported by Binalyze AIR in the Investigation Hub.
+The screenshot below shows how such an attack has been reported by Binalyze AIR in the Investigation Hub.

-Two path traversal indicators have been flagged as suspicious by a Binalyze DFIR Lab rule and the Matched Stings field in the Details window shows: ../../etc/passwd, /.../windows/win.ini a really good example of this type a attack.
+Two path traversal indicators have been flagged as Medium by a Binalyze DFIR Lab rule and the Matched Stings field in the Details window shows: ../../etc/passwd, /.../windows/win.ini a really good example of this type of attack.

 Conclusion